End-to-End Ceramic Additive Manufacturing Expertise

 From Concept to Ceramic Component

-At Sinto Advanced Ceramics, we guide you through every phase of additive manufacturing of technical ceramics.
-As your contract manufacturer, we not only ensure the precise realization of your components but also offer expert consultation and comprehensive quality management throughout the entire process.
+At Sinto Advanced Ceramics, we guide you through every phase of the additive manufacturing of technical ceramics.
+As your contract manufacturer, we ensure the reliable realization of your components and provide engineering support and quality management throughout the entire process.

 3D-Data

-Every project begins with an analysis of your 3D CAD data and the specific requirements for the ceramic component.
+Every project starts with the analysis of your 3D CAD data and the specific requirements of the component.

 Engineering

-Our engineers provide consultation on optimizing your component geometry and scale it for additive manufacturing, ensuring that all functional and geometric specifications are met.
+Our engineers support the optimization of your component geometry and adapt the design for additive manufacturing to ensure all functional and geometric requirements are met.

 Quality Assurance